Here is what you need to know about Preliminary Examinations.

 - The preliminary examination may be used to determine if a pretrial motion is appropriate or to develop evidence if such a motion is planned.
 For example, if a confession is introduced into evidence, the defense lawyer can use the preliminary examination to get a preview of an officer’s testimony before an evidentiary hearing.

 - If the witnesses or victims are unlikely to appear at the preliminary exam, the court may dismiss or reduce one or more of the charges in the case.
 The prosecution will almost always be given one or more adjournments of the preliminary examination to locate and subpoena any uncooperative or difficult to locate witnesses.
 If a witness fails to appear at the preliminary examination, the prosecutor may ask for a warrant for the witness’s arrest (called a “Material Witness Warrant”).
 The case would then be dismissed without prejudice and then re-filed when the witness is located.
 A dismissal at the preliminary examination is always without prejudice, meaning temporary, and can be re-filed at any time the prosecution is ready to proceed.

 An Experienced Criminal Defense Lawyer Can Help

-The decision to hold or waive a preliminary is complex and the list above is not exhaustive.
+The decision to hold or waive a preliminary is complex, and the list above is not exhaustive.
 An experienced criminal defense lawyer will know how to weigh the advantages and disadvantages of holding or waiving a preliminary examination and give you the best possible advice.
-Ultimately, the decision to hold or waive the exam must be decided by the defendant who is free to accept or disregard the advice of his attorney.
+Ultimately, the defendant must decide to hold or waive the exam; they are free to accept or disregard his attorney’s advice.
 If you are represented by an attorney whose advice you trust, you should rely on that advice.